Suggestibility: use in psychology and hypnosis [Definition]

 Suggestibility and mass psychology

-Types of suggestions: direct or indirect
+Types of suggestions: direct and indirect

 Brainwaves and suggestibility